Glorious Purpose (Loki season 1): Plot

 During the Battle of New York in 2012, Loki escapes with the Tesseract, creating a branched timeline.
 At the Gobi Desert, he is quickly arrested by officers of the Time Variance Authority (TVA) and brought to their headquarters, where he cannot use his magic.
 TVA mascot Miss Minutes tells Loki that a past multiversal war between timelines was ended by the Time-Keepers by establishing a singular timeline and that to prevent another such war, the Time-Keepers created the TVA and its employees to maintain this timeline, the "Sacred Timeline".
 The TVA does this by "resetting" branched timelines and the "variants" that cause them.

 Loki faces trial for "crimes against the Sacred Timeline", with Ravonna Renslayer as the judge.
-He initially does not take the proceedings seriously, before blaming the Avengers, whose own time-traveling caused him to come into contact with the Tesseract.
+He initially does not take the proceedings seriously before blaming the Avengers, whose own time-traveling caused him to come into contact with the Tesseract.
 Renslayer dismisses these claims, explaining that the Avengers' actions followed the Sacred Timeline while Loki's did not.
 She finds him guilty and sentences him to be reset, but TVA agent Mobius M. Mobius intervenes as he thinks this variant Loki could be of use to them.
 In the Time Theater, Mobius questions Loki's past misdeeds and revisits moments from Loki's life, such as his defeat at the hands of the Avengers.
 Loki says he wants to rule so he can free his would-be subjects from the burden of making wrong choices.
-Mobius questions if Loki enjoys hurting others, but Loki rails against the TVA's control of the timeline and insists that he has the power to make his own choices.
-Mobius reveals that in Loki's intended future, he inadvertently causes the death of his adoptive mother Frigga.
+Mobius questions if Loki enjoys hurting others, but Loki rails against the TVA's supposed control of the timeline and insists that he has the power to make his own choices.
+To refute this, Mobius reveals that in Loki's intended future, he inadvertently causes the death of his adoptive mother Frigga.

 Loki attempts to escape but discovers that the TVA has amassed numerous Infinity Stones, which do not work at TVA headquarters.
 Overwhelmed by the TVA's power, he returns to the Time Theater and views the rest of his intended future, including his improved relationship with his adoptive brother Thor, the death of his adoptive father Odin, and his own death at the hands of Thanos.
-Loki realizes that he cannot return to his timeline, and agrees to help Mobius hunt the killer of several TVA officers, who has been stealing the technology they use to reset timelines.
-Mobius reveals that this fugitive is another variant of Loki.
+Loki realizes that he cannot return to his timeline and despondently confesses to Mobius his wrongdoings are born from desperation for control over his life.
+Hearing Loki's self-reflection, Mobius convinces him to help hunt the killer of several TVA officers, who has been stealing the technology they use to reset timelines, and reveals that this fugitive is another variant of Loki.